 Wear and tear: Look for general signs of wear and tear like lumps, sagging.
 Do you feel coils while tossing and turning?

 Body Aches: Have you started developing frequent body aches?
 Or do you wake with niggles in your back or muscles?
 Such issues surfacing frequently can lead to health issues.

-Motion Transfer: Does you or your partner/co-sleeper can feel the movement in the night when you turn?
-Increase in motion transfer is a sign that your mattress is old now.
+Motion Transfer: Do you or your partner/co-sleeper can feel the movement in the night when you turn?
+An increase in motion transfer is a sign that your bed is old now.

 Issues of improper sleep: Do you wake up in the morning feeling not so fresh?